lmbarros/marvelous-morse-mentor/README.md

   learning experience).
 * *PWM port*: a [buzzer](https://www.seeedstudio.com/Grove-Buzzer.html).

+## Configuration

+There's one environment variable used by the `mmm` service:

+* `MMM_INPUT_TIMEOUT_SECS` (default: 10): The input timeout, in seconds.
+This is how long the system will wait for user input before giving up an returning to the menu.
+Also, it will consider any input complete after half this much.

 ## Interesting commits

 Here are some commits that show how to use certain balena features.